ucalgary-srs/pyUCalgarySRS/README.md

 pip install pyucalgarysrs
 ```

-If you want the most bleeding edge version of PyUCalgarySRS, you can install it directly from the Github repository:
+For the most bleeding edge version of PyUCalgarySRS, you can install it directly from the Github repository:

 ```console
 $ git clone https://github.com/ucalgary-srs/pyUCalgarySRS.git